gradle/gradle/design-docs/configure-on-demand.md

 ### Test coverage

--root is evaluated when building from subproject -compile dependency between java projects A->B.
+- root is evaluated when building from subproject
+- compile dependency between java projects A->B.
-    -:a:build causes evaluation of a and b, build passes -:b:build does not evaluate a, build passes
+    - `:a:build` causes evaluation of a and b, build passes
+    - `:b:build` does not evaluate a, build passes
--task dependency to other project
+- task dependency to other project
--name matching execution recurses from current dir -TBD
+- name matching execution recurses from current dir
+- TBD

 ### Implementation approach